-Course Description: Student learning outcomes include: basic algebra fundamentals, linear equations and linear inequalities, linear functions and their graphs, systems of equations and inequalities, operations with polynomial functions and factoring, quadratic equations and functions and their graphs, operations with rational expressions, and radical equations.
-This course will use algebra to model and solve real-world problems.
-This is a prerequisite course for College Algebra, Math Concepts, and Statistics.
+Course Description: This course is designed for students who do not meet DS 049 Basic Algebra requirements.
+Student learning outcomes include: order of operations, solving linear equations and inequalities, introduction to graphing in a rectangular coordinate system, simplifying polynomial expression, factoring, and solving quadratic equations with an emphasis on problem solving.
 Includes a three credit hour workshop designed to give students customized support to provide just-in-time academic support to help their learning and success of the course.